“The Bible is a remarkable fountain: The more one draws and drinks of it, the more it stimulates thirst.” – Martin Luthor

 2 Tim 4:2-4 preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.

-Before we can know what we believe is the right gospel it is essential that we separate fact from fiction and truth from tradition.
+Before we can know what what we believe is the right gospel, it is essential that we separate fact from fiction and truth from tradition.
 Through systematic theology and hermeneutics the truth of scripture can be known.
 The Bible only has one interpretation, one meaning.
 There are layers and inexhaustible riches in deeper understanding, however, the core doctrines are unchanging and knowable.
+I would also say that God is also in many ways incomprehensible.
+(Romans 11:33-34)

 This is the journey I am on.
-To know, to understand and to sperate out the light from the darkness, the truth from the false, the glorious gospel of Jesus Christ from doctrines of demons.
+To know and understand the truth of the word of God.
+I seek to sperate out the light from the darkness, the truth from the false, the glorious gospel of Jesus Christ from doctrines of demons.

 Join me on this journey